-After a development application is approved, a Construction Certificate is needed before building actually begins.
-A Construction Certificate is an approval that ensures compliance with the Building Code of Australia (BCA), the consent and any conditions.
+After a development application is approved, a Construction Certificate is required from Council Certifiers or a private Certifier to ensure compliance with the Building Code of Australia (BCA), the consent and any conditions.

-Before work commences, a Principal Certifier (PC) must be appointed to carry out mandatory inspections, with the primary aim of obtaining an Occupation Certificate.
-The PC can be either Council or a private Accredited Certifier, however this must be made known to Council at least two days before building starts.
+Before work commences, a Principle Certifier (Council or private) must be appointed to carry out mandatory inspections, with the primary aim of obtaining an Occupation Certificate upon completion of the work.

 What fees are payable?

-Upon the issue of development consent, Council will supply a fee proposal outlining the costs for using Council as an Accredited Certifier and/or Principal Certifying Authority.
-Written quotations can also be provided.
-Our rates are competitive and inspections can be done on minimal notice.
+Upon submission of a development application, Council will offer to supply a fee proposal outlining the costs for using Council as an Accredited Certifier and/or Principal Certifying Authority.

 What if all the detailed design work is not yet finished?